juxor/afaq/markdown/secI5.md

 'men' we use it in the generic sense -- to which end it will be necessary for the teacher to cultivate every one of the child's faculties so that the child may develop every one of its capacities to the full."_ [quoted by Jose Periats, **The CNT in the Spanish Revolution**, p.
-70] The principles of libertarian education, of encouraging freedom instead of authority in the school, was applied on vast scale (see [section J.5.13](secJ5.html#secj513) for more details on Modern Schools and libertarian education).
+70] Libertarian education, of encouraging freedom instead of authority in the school, was applied on vast scale (see [section J.5.13](secJ5.html#secj513) for more details on Modern Schools and libertarian education).

 This educational revolution was not confined to collectives or children.
 For example, the **Federacion Regional de Campesinos de Levante** formed institutes in each of its five provinces.
 The first was set up in October 1937 in an old convent with 100 students.
-The Federation also set up two universities in Valencia and Madrid which taught a wide variety of agricultural subjects and combined learning with practical experience in an experimental form attached to each university.
+The Federation also set up two _"universities"_ in Valencia and Madrid which taught a wide variety of agricultural subjects and combined learning with practical experience in an experimental form attached to each university.
 The Aragon collectives formed a similar specialised school in Binefar.
 The CNT was heavily involved in transforming education in Catalonia.
 In addition, the local federation of the CNT in Barcelona established a school to train women workers to replace male ones being taken into the army.
-The school was run by the anarcha-feminist group the **Mujeres Libres**.
+The school was run by the anarchist-feminist group the **Mujeres Libres**.
 [Robert Alexander, **Op.
 Cit.**, p.
 406, p.
 670 and pp. 665-8 and p.
 670]

 Ultimately, the public services that exist in a social anarchist society will be dependent on what members of that society desire.
 If, for example, a commune or federation of communes desires a system of communal health-care or schools then they will allocate resources to implement it.
 They will allocate